Measuring empathy in customer service is like a construction project. But have no fear, you don’t need a permit.

 The DIY project needs a foundation put down to secure everything and in this case, a quality scorecard needs to measure empathy and allow the agent to use strong empathy statements that make the customer feel heard.

-Freshly, the healthy meal delivery company, uses empathy in their scorecards and according to Susan Mihalick, Customer Experience, Quality Assurance Manager, they have seen direct correlation between their customer satisfaction and their customer service teams.
+A US-based healthy meal delivery company uses empathy in their scorecards.
+And according to their quality assurance manager, they have seen direct correlation between their customer satisfaction and their customer service teams.

 In a report from Motista, emotionally connected customers have a 306% higher lifetime value and will stay with a brand for an average of 5.1 years vs. 3.4 years.